akvamalin/real-time-systems/README.md

 ## 1.2 Inter-task communication

-Task - in the context of the "Real-time Systems" under microC OS II is a thread within a process.
+Task - in the context of the "Real-time Systems" under microC OS II is a process.

 ### Target